Ohkthx/COSC4353/Assignment 4/Q&A.md

 What is your contribution?
 Discussion Notes

-Suryansh Sharma- I populated the database and created a function to auto populate the database each time the app is run.
+Suryansh Sharma- populated the database and created a function to auto populate the database each time the app is run.

-Benjamin Mogeni- Updated css and quotes in user next to profile
+Benjamin Mogeni- Updated css and added the recent quotes feature in user next to profile

 Abhinav Krothapalli - I rewrote the code coverage reports for the updated backend modules.